Cardiac rehabilitation services

 - 6.1 Identify indicative local service requirements

 - 6.3 Identify future change in capacity required

 - 6.4 Model future commissioning intentions and associated costs

 - 6.5 Potential savings

-Using the indicative benchmark provided, or your own local benchmark, you can use the commissioning and benchmarking tool to compare the activity that you might need to commission against your current commissioned activity.
+Using the indicative benchmark provided, or your own local benchmarks, you can use the commissioning and benchmarking tool to compare the activity that you might need to commission against your current commissioned activity.
 This will help you to identify the future change in capacity required.
 Depending on your assessment, your future provision may need to be increased or decreased.

 You can use the commissioning and benchmarking tool to calculate the capacity and resources needed to move towards the benchmark level, and to model the required changes over a period of 4 years.